-The 9th Arctic Climate Forum (ACF-9) will take place as a virtual meeting on May 24-25 2022.
+The 9th Arctic Climate Forum (ACF-9) took place as a virtual meeting on May 24-25 2022.
 The meeting will be hosted by Environment and Climate Change Canada, in collaboration with the World Meteorological Organization (WMO).

-The key objectives of the ACF-9 are to:
+The key objectives of the ACF-9 were to:

 - Develop the consensus statement on the current status (winter-spring 2022) and the future outlook (summer 2022) of the Arctic climate on a seasonal scale.

 - Raise awareness of end-users about new climate products and services for the Arctic, potential support to decision-making, and the current limitations.